Sally's Real Life

 Then I start over with a new frozen chicken :) Like I said above, we buy 10 at a time from our farmer!

-*We love spicy but the baby does not so we are frugal with it.
+PS.
+We love spicy but the baby does not so we are frugal with it.
 Sometimes a little cumin which is as spicy as we go right now.
 But we have been known to throw a whole jalapeño in the broth pot!
-Rosemary is ALWAYS good with chicken, just like celery... here's our Family Mirepoix which pretty much goes in everything ♥
+Rosemary is ALWAYS good with chicken, just like celery... see our Family Mirepoix in photo above which pretty much goes in everything ♥